Kennedy777/TapRoom/README.md

 * Kegs with less than 10 pints left are highlighted.

 _All users_
-* How many pints are left in a keg.
-Full: 124 pints.
+* Can see many pints left in a keg (124 pints when full).

 ## Setup Instructions